CozmoNate/Forest/README.md

 ## Usage

-The core class which helps to prepare network request and handle response is ServiceTask.
-ServiceTask also is a factory to itself.
-You can see all factory methods inside ServiceTask+Request.swift.
-Response handling methods is defined inside ServiceTask+Response.swift.
-And keep in mind, ServiceTask is a helper class that mostly built for subclassing.
+The core class which helps to prepare network request and handle response is `ServiceTask`. `ServiceTask` also is a factory to itself.
+You can see all factory methods inside "ServiceTask+Request.swift".
+Response handling methods is defined inside "ServiceTask+Response.swift".
+And keep in mind, `ServiceTask` is a helper class that mostly built for subclassing.
 It is useful out of the box, but if you need to intercept error or provide base URL, feel free to make a custom subclass.
-Or use RetrofitTask if it suitable to your needs.
+Check also `RetrofitTask` class may be it will be suitable to your needs.

 ### Make a GET request expecting json response